Kill Creek Park is the third and newest regional park

 State license are NOT required for youth 15 and under or seniors 75 and older who are Kansas residents.
 State licenses are required for ANYONE 16 and older who is not a resident of the State of Kansas.

 District fishing permits are not required for Johnson County residents 15 years of age or younger or seniors 65 years of age or older.
 District fishing permits are required by ALL residents of Johnson County 16-64 years of age and ALL non-residents of Johnson County 16 years of age and older

 For prices and other information view our permits and fees page or contact the John Barkley Visitor Center at (913) 888-4713.

 Kill Creek Park Beach

-The Kill Creek Park Beach opens for the 2013 season on May 25.
-The beach is open 12 pm to 6 pm on Fridays, Saturdays and Sundays through August 4.
-For information on daily admission fees and season passes, visit our Admission and Rental Fees page or call our Beaches & Marinas information line at (913) 312-8847.
+The Kill Creek Park Beach is closed for the 2013 season.
+The beach will open for the 2014 season in late May.
+Visit our Admission and Rental Fees page or call our Beaches & Marinas information line at (913) 312-8847.